cursorless-dev/cursorless/docs/contributing/adding-a-new-language.md

 First a few notes / tips:

 - We suggest opening a draft PR as soon as possible to get early feedback.
-Please use the new language PR template either by adding `?template=new_programming_language` to the end of the URL you used to open the PR, or just by copying and pasting from the [template](https://github.com/cursorless-dev/cursorless/blob/main/.github/PULL_REQUEST_TEMPLATE/new_programming_language.md?plain=1) to your PR body, if that's easier.
+Please use the new language PR template either by adding `?template=new_programming_language.md` to the end of the URL you used to open the PR, or just by copying and pasting from the [template](https://github.com/cursorless-dev/cursorless/blob/main/.github/PULL_REQUEST_TEMPLATE/new_programming_language.md?plain=1) to your PR body, if that's easier.
 - We suggest adding tests as early as possible, after each language feature you add.
 Recording tests is quick and painless using the test case recorder described below.
 We promise 😇

 To add a new language, you just need to add a `.scm` file to the [`queries` directory](../../queries).
 The `.scm` query format is documented [here](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).